helyeahhh/Codev/README.md

   <li>run this command <b>php artisan key:generate</b></li>
  <li>run this command <b>php artisan migrate</b></li>
  </ul>
- We need a localhost to access the project in my case I used XAMPP open Xampp and start Apache and MySQL then access the project using this URL http://localhost/Codev-master/public/
+Access the project using this URL http://localhost/Codev-master/public/ or any url of your localhost

 To load all the images we need to do one more thing on our CMD
 <ul>